-Adjusted for FY23 UPWP requests.
+1 Adjusted for FY23 UPWP requests.

-MPO staff is recommending that the following projects receive RFF based on the results of the scoring rubric; the MPO's policy goals related to Vision Zero, zero disparities, and zero emissions; and local priorities.
+MPO staff recommends that the following projects receive RFF based on the results of the scoring rubric; the MPO's policy goals related to Vision Zero, zero disparities, and zero emissions; and local priorities.